osanj/osanj.github.io/content/post/simple-multi-line-detection-in-hough-space/index.md

 When finding the longest ("strongest") line in the Hough space, it's rather easy.
 With argmax the corresponding $$\rho_{argmax}$$ and $$\theta_{argmax}$$ can be found.

 However, when multiple lines are supposed to be detected, things get a bit more complicated.
-Typically a points in a binarized image are contributing to multiple lines in vicinity of the true line.
-All lines therefore create local maxima in the Hough space.
+Typically points in a binarized image are contributing to multiple lines in vicinity of the true line, so the signal in the Hough space is not a single entry.
+Lines are local maxima in the Hough space, however these are not necessarily strictly increasing in their neighborhood.
 Below is a visualization of an Hough accumulator, the x-axis represents $$\theta$$ and the y-axis $$\rho$$, the more votes a line has, the brighter it is:

 ![Hough Example](data/hough0.png)

-If multiple lines are need to be found, this requires finnicky searching through the Hough space and often leads to multiple line candidates per "true" line.
+If multiple lines need to be found, this requires finnicky searching through the Hough space and often leads to multiple line candidates per "true" line.
 For instance in OpenCV's implementation local maximas are found by [checking the 4-connected neighbors of a line](https://github.com/opencv/opencv/blob/725e440d278aca07d35a5e8963ef990572b07316/modules/imgproc/src/hough.cpp#L95-L108).
 There exists another, [probabilistic implementation of the Hough transform](https://docs.opencv.org/4.7.0/dd/d1a/group__imgproc__feature.html#ga46b4e588934f6c8dfd509cc6e0e4545a), however it also does not allow more control over the line picking.